- The error Realtek network adapter was not found in Windows 10 can appear due to driver issues.

 - Go to Driver tab and look for Enable button.

 - If you don’t see the Enable button, it means that your device is enabled and working.

-The network drivers are usually enabled by default, but, maybe you have disable it from various reasons and left it that way.
+The network drivers are usually enabled by default, but, maybe you have to disable it for various reasons and left it that way.
 If it is disabled, it won’t work.